surekha1790/tech-docs/Java-Interview/kafka.md

 ### * How to handle scenarios where messages processing fails or something wrong after processing before comitting
 - Scenario 1: Message is processed and failed during DB call
 - How to handle: DefaultErrorHandle will pause consumer and retry failed message for n times.
 If it fails after retries then it moves it to dead letter topic.
+                 - auto commit is false:
+                     * If there is not default error handler then offset can not be commited, listner polls again and again for the same record infinitly (Partition Starvation).
+                     * If the error is handled with try/catch block then it will swallow the error and commit the offset
+                     * If we want to avoid retry and catch the exception then move the failed messages to DLT to investigate and process later.
+                 - auto commit is true:
+                     * Kafka commit the offset for interval time irrespective of the process status (failure/success) and data will be loss
+                 It is recommended way to keep the auto commit offset to false and handle the ack by record/manually.
+Kafka by default acks batch wise.

 - Scenario 2: Message is not in correct format and unable to deserialize it.
 - How to handle: ErrorHandlingDeserializer pushes the message to dead letter topic